-Abstentions will be counted towards the vote total for Proposal 2 and will have the same effect as "Against" votes.
+Abstentions will be counted towards the vote total for Proposals 2, 3 and 4 and will have the same effect as "Against" votes or, in the case of Proposal 3, votes "Against" each of the proposed voting frequencies.
 Abstentions will have no effect on Proposal 1.
-For Proposal 1 and Proposal 2, broker non-votes will be counted towards the presence of a quorum but will not be counted towards the vote total.
+For Proposals 1, 2 and 3, broker non-votes will be counted towards the presence of a quorum but will not be counted towards the vote total.